 Pediatric orthopaedic surgeons choose to make the care of children the focus of their medical practice.
-The unique nature of medical and surgical care of children is learned from advanced training and experience in practice.
+They learn the unique nature of medical and surgical care of children from both advanced training and real-world experience in practice.

 What types of problems do pediatric orthopaedic surgeons treat?

-Because children are still growing, the body's response to injuries, infections, and deformities may be quite different than what would be seen in a full-grown person.
+Because children are still growing, the body's response to an injury, infection, or deformity may be quite different than that of a fully-grown person.

 - Gait abnormalities (limping)

 - Torn ligaments (anterior cruciate ligament injuries, rotator cuff tears, etc.)